matheusgomesms/cav-road-typology/README.md

 ### Disclaimer
 This code is provided 'as-is' under the aforementioned License.
 It is intended for educational and portfolio purposes.
 While every effort has been made to ensure its functionality at the time of development, we offer no warranties and accept no liability for its use.

-## Acknowledgements

-This project is part of Matheus Gomes Correia's doctoral research (Univ Coimbra).
-He is the author of the 3 notebooks in this repository and is grateful to the Portuguese Foundation for Science and Technology (FCT) for the financial support through the doctoral grant PRT/BD/152842/2021, under MIT Portugal Program.

-Matheus is advised by Professors Adelino Ferreira (Univ Coimbra) and Bruno Prata (Federal University of Ceará), which guided him during the doctoral research and the development of this specific repository as well.